tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

 Unlike Python's built-in struct module, these routines are specialized to handle data that's not strictly byte-aligned.

+.. function:: Substream(is_little_endian)

+   Returns an empty :class:`BitstreamReader` substream.
+   This is meant as a container for new data to be appended to it via :meth:`BitstreamReader.substream_append`.

+.. function:: format_size(format_string)

+   Given a format string as used by :meth:`BitstreamReader.parse` or :meth:`BitstreamWriter.build`, returns the size of that string as an integer number of bits that would be read from or written to the stream.

+   >>> format_size("3u 4s 36U")
+   43

 BitstreamReader Objects
 -----------------------

+This is a file-like object for pulling individual bits or bytes out of a larger binary file stream.

 .. class:: BitstreamReader(file, is_little_endian[, buffer_size=4096])

-   This is a file-like object for pulling individual bits or bytes out of a larger binary file stream.

    When operating on a raw file object
    (such as one opened with :func:`open`)